cjdw94/CS303_Project_1/README.md

 /** Project due on Sunday, October 15th, 2017 */

+10/14/17 - Support added for precedence levels 1-4.
+Chaining expressions with logical and comparison operations needs further
+           fixing/tresting.
+         - Parentheses logic still needs to be worked on

 10/14/17 - Many changes with this update
          - Can evaluate more than just basic expressions, including exponentiation, negation, decrement, increment, and 'not' operations
          - Parentheses logic still untested